MP for Lewes

 Liberal Democrat Spokesperson (Defence)

-James MacCleary is the Liberal Democrat MP for Lewes, elected on 4 July 2024.
-He serves as the Liberal Democrat Spokesperson on Defence (in opposition since October 2025) and has previously sat on the Commons Finance Committee and served as Lib Dem Spokesperson for Europe.
+James MacCleary is the Liberal Democrat MP for Lewes, elected in 2024.
+He serves as the Liberal Democrat Spokesperson on Defence and has previously sat on the Commons Finance Committee and been the party’s Spokesperson for Europe.

 Generated 21 February 2026